 B.A.
-(Bard College)

-M.A.
-(University of Colorado at Boulder)

-Ph.D.
-(University of North Carolina at Chapel Hill)

-Associate Professor of Contemporary Islam, and Chief Editor, The Muslim World Specialization: Qur'ānic Studies, Anthropology of the Qur'ān, Contemporary Qur'ānic Hermeneutics, Islamic homiletics, Muslim Modernities, American and African-American Religious History
+(Bard College) M.A.
+(University of Colorado at Boulder) Ph.D.
+(University of North Carolina at Chapel Hill) Associate Professor of Contemporary Islam, and Chief Editor, The Muslim World Specialization: Qur'ānic Studies, Anthropology of the Qur'ān, Contemporary Qur'ānic Hermeneutics, Islamic homiletics, Muslim Modernities, American and African-American Religious History

-Timur Yuskaev is an Associate Professor of Contemporary Islam and co-director of the Islamic Chaplaincy program with Dr. Feryal Salem at Hartford International University.
+Timur Yuskaev is an Associate Professor of Contemporary Islam at Hartford International University.
 His upcoming book, Speaking Qur'an: the Emergence of an American Sacred Text, examines contemporary written and oral interpretations of the Qur'an.
 This project highlights his academic interest in religions as lived reality, past and current, which he approaches through the lens of Qur'anic hermeneutics, American Religious History and Memory Studies.
 In his past professional life, and in between degrees and teaching assignments, Dr. Yuskaev served as Coordinator of Educational Programs and Director of Muslims in New York Civic Life Project at the Interfaith Center of New York.